techmaniack/vagrant-rails/Readme.md

 If you ever edit your Vagrantfile or Cheffile, you can use the following command to reconfigure the machine.

 `vagrant provision`

+### Troubleshooting

+1. `vagrant up` doesn't find provider
+Make sure your VirtualBox tools were added to `PATH`.
+For example, for Mac: `/Applications/VirtualBox.app/Contents/MacOS/`